FREQUENTLY ASKED QUESTIONS

 What is your method of study?
 The training is conducted completely online -- there are no registration deadlines or scheduled classes to attend.
 You will be given access to the syllabus, submit our completed assignments, and receive your grades and instructor's comments through an online website.
 Since there are no set registration dates and classroom attendance is not required, you can begin today.
 You also have the freedom to complete the program at your own pace, whether you want to complete your studies as soon as possible or need plenty of time.

 Will I receive a certificate verifying my training?
-Yes, you will receive a Certificate of Celebrancy, which will give you credibility and documents that you have been formally trained to conduct very important ceremonies and services in the lives of your clients.
+Yes, you will be awarded a Certificate of Celebrancy granted by Global Ministries University, of which the Center for Celebrant Training is affiliated.
+This certificate will give you credibility and documents that you have been formally trained to conduct very important ceremonies and services in the lives of your clients.
+Global Ministries University is an interfaith and nondenominational online university that offers degrees and certificates completely online.

 How long does It take to complete the program?
 Because our method of study is self-directive, the length of time it will take to complete the program depends upon how much time you can invest in the coursework.
 For example, if employed, it most likely will take longer than if you were not working.
 Some students take as long a year, while others have completed their program within a few months.
 The time limit to complete the program is six months per track, weddings and funerals, however, it is possible to request an extension for a small fee.